 What You’ll Learn in Our Online Doctor of Nursing Program

 Under the umbrella of the Doctorate of Nursing Practice degree program, candidates choose to pursue one of two paths, a BSN to DNP or MSN to DNP with a focus in either the Family Nurse Practitioner program or Health Systems Leadership program.
 Both paths are online, incorporating residency activities throughout the program.

 Depending on your nursing education level and the track you wish to pursue, your DNP curriculum will include online coursework, 3-4 day on-campus residency requirements each semester, and a scholarly project.
 Entry points are from BSN to DNP or from MSN to DNP, and courses focus on: Family Nurse Practitioner or Health Systems Leadership.
 Cohorts begin each May; apply today!

-- RN or APRN with one year of clinical experience
+- RN with one year of clinical experience

 - Undergraduate or graduate level statistics course

 - Bachelor of Science or Master of Science in Nursing Degree– GPA 3.0 or higher